zaratanDotWorld/choreWheel/docs/tools/chores.rst

 ``/chores-channel`` \*
   The ``/chores-channel`` command is used by workspace administrators to set the events channel for Chores, which is where app activity is posted and where housemates go to upvote chore claims and proposals.
   This command takes no arguments, and will set the events channel to the channel in which the command is invoked.
+  If set to a public channel, the app will automatically join the channel.
+  If set to a private channel, the app must be added manually.

   .. warning::